Another Word For REQUIRING

 precludes

-Verb : (transitive) Remove the possibility of; rule out; prevent or exclude; to make impossible.
+Verb : (transitive) To remove the possibility of; to rule out; to prevent or exclude; to render impossible.

 prohibiting